SpeedCodeNpo/ng-exercises/README.md

 ### Assignment Solution :
 1. Create a new Angular project using the ng new command.
 2. In the project directory, create a new component called ParentComponent.
-3. In the ParentComponent template, add the following code:
-   <h1>Parent Component</h1>
-   <child-component [message]="'Hello, World!'"></child-component>

-4. In the ParentComponent class, add the following code:

-   export class ParentComponent {
-     message = 'Hello, World!';
-   }

-5. Create a new component called ChildComponent.
-   In the ChildComponent template, add the following code:
-   <h2>Child Component</h2>
-   {{ message }}

-6. In the ChildComponent class, add the following code:

-   export class ChildComponent {
-     @Input() message: string;
-   }

-7. That's it, run the application using the ng serve command.